Deen Dayal Upadhyaya College: Academic programmes

-The college, informally known as DDUC, offers many undergraduate courses, including BA, B.Sc. and B.Com. programs.
+The college, informally known as DDUC, offers many undergraduate courses, including BA, B.Sc., and B.Com Honours programs.

 In order to cater to business and management education at the undergraduate level, a three-year Bachelor of Business Studies was inaugurated on 18 July 2007.

 Ranking

-In 2021, Deen Dayal Upadhyaya College was ranked 13th among colleges in India by National Institutional Ranking Framework.
+It is ranked 26th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.